 Example: Science & Art Producer and Project Developer of the immersive installation “Quantum Logos” (vision serpent) by Mark Chavez at the Ars Electronica Festival 2019.
 Impuls talk for the discussion within the Networking Event Entanglement Ongoing on new pathways in communicating quantum technology.

-Image: At the Entanglement Ongoing event
+Image: Presentation at the Entanglement Ongoing event